msavdert/siyuan-unlock-k8s/README.md

 ## Security Best Practices

 - **Keep your `.env` file private**: This file contains sensitive information and should not be committed to Git.
-- When deploying to production environments, consider using a secret management solution like Hashicorp Vault or cloud provider secret stores.
+- When deploying to production environments, consider using a secure secret management solution.
-- You can also use Sealed Secrets or External Secrets for GitOps workflows.
+- Consider using the auto-generated token option for better security.
+- The deployment is configured with `optional: true` for the ACCESSAUTHCODE, which means the application will start even if no access code is provided.

 ## Customization